g4stlyx/arcade_games_app/README.md

 * tetris
     * more complex shapes?
 * flappy_bird
+    * assets special for it (bird, pipe, sound effects, etc)
 * contra
 * pokemon
     * can be a seperate bigger game (something like a mini pokemon vortex??)